Scouting in North West England: Ratlingate International Camping Centre

 Ratlingate International Camping Centre is located 4 mi south of the city of Carlisle, and is owned and maintained by Reivers Scout Association District.
 The site consists of 4 acre of camping field, with a further 20 acre in mixed woodland pitches.
-It originally had a wooden hut, which burnt down and so was replaced with a building at the top of the campsite which has kitchens, toilets and dormitorys.
+It originally had a wooden hut, which burnt down and so was replaced with a building at the top of the campsite which has kitchens, toilets and dormitories.
 Nearly all Reivers camps take place at Ratlingate, including the recent Centenary Camp where over 250 people attended.
 Its woods can hold many activities from backwoods cooking to pioneering, and is regularly used for orienteering competitions.

 Tawd Vale Adventure Centre

 Tawd Vale Adventure Centre is a campsite of the Merseyside Scout County.
 Named after the River Tawd, which flows through the camp, it consists of 80 acre in West Lancashire.
 The site is currently run by the county's Assistant County Commissioner (Tawd Vale), along with the assistance of a number of volunteers.
 The site continues to undergo improvements, including recent toilet and shower block refurbishments.

 Tawd Vale has indoor accommodation consisting of two ten-person bothys, a commercial kitchen/activity space and 12-person semi-sheltered sleeping area.

 The Delph, which is a flooded ex-quarry is now Tawd Vales' private facility for water sports activities such as canoeing and rafting.

-With flat grassy sites, and dense ancient woodland, this is the perfect site to bring Scouts of all ages for back to basics Scouting as well as the more adventurous activities.

-Activities available at Tawd Vale include; Climbing, Abseiling, Bouldering, Crate Stacking, High Ropes, Rifle Shooting, Archery, Tomahawk Throwing, kayaking, Canoeing, Rafting, Pioneering.
+With flat grassy sites, and dense ancient woodland, activities available at Tawd Vale include; Climbing, Abseiling, Bouldering, Crate Stacking, High Ropes, Rifle Shooting, Archery, Tomahawk Throwing, kayaking, Canoeing, Rafting, Pioneering.